-- a) Be designed to maximise Place Shaping opportunities in Wey Hill through improvements to the public realm, to the viability and vitality of the area, and by promoting the distinctive character of the area. - b) Retain at least existing parking space capacity, unless it can be demonstrated there is sufficient parking in the area or additional capacity can be provided at an alternative location within walking distance of the town centre. - c) The demonstration that development will not have a likely significant effect on protected habitats sites. - d) Conserve and where possible, enhance the setting of nearby heritage assets.
+- a) Be designed to maximise Place Shaping opportunities in Wey Hill through improvements to the public realm, to the viability and vitality of the area, and by promoting the distinctive character of the area. - b) Retain at least existing parking space capacity, unless it can be demonstrated there is sufficient parking in the area or additional capacity can be provided at an alternative location within walking distance of the town centre. - c) The demonstration that development will not have a likely significant effect on protected habitats sites.

-Size 0.6ha Existing use Parking LAA ID 1004 Approximate density 30 dph Key Constraints: Potentially contaminated land Wealden Heaths II Special Protection Area 5 Km zone Setting of Listed Building Description: A mixed-use redevelopment of the site, including around 20 flats, retention of parking, and possible provision of town centre uses on main street frontage, is likely to come forward later in the plan period
+d) Conserve and where possible, enhance the setting of nearby heritage assets.

+0. 0.6ha Existing use Parking

+Size 0.011a Existing use Faiking

+LAA ID 1004 Approximate density y 30 dph

+Key Constraints: • We Wealden Heaths II Special Protection Area 5 Km zone

+Description: retention of main stree Where app of parking, and possible provise t frontage, is likely to come for including around 20 flats, the ion of town centre uses on the privare later in the plan period. nould be offered for Custom and 36.

+Delivery Rates:

+2030-2031 MM79

+Site Plan